 To make matters worse, a new executive order designates meat processing facilities as “critical infrastructure,” demanding that they stay open during the COVID-19 pandemic, causing unions and state health officials concerns about worker safety and plant sanitation.
 The order also provides liability protection for these facilities, leaving employees who catch the virus as a result of having to go to work with no legal recourse.

 Meat certainly isn’t the only protein source we can find (despite what Smithfield Foods implies).
 To quote Kim Cordova, president of Local 7 of the United Food & Commercial Workers Union, people can live without beef.

 The executive order and the determination of some plants to stay open at all costs shows that in the eyes of the government and Big Ag, profit is more essential than the health and safety of workers, and the well-being of the general public.

 Erica has served as President for Animal Outlook (formerly Compassion Over Killing) since 2005, after being an active volunteer starting in 2000.
 Since taking the helm, she’s taken the organization to new heights with continued growth and accomplishments for animals that include ending the egg industry’s use of the misleading claim “Animal Care Certified” and successfully persuading BOCA foods to stop using eggs.
-Vegan for 20 years, Erica has been working in the animal protection field since college.
+Vegan for more than 25 years, Erica has been working in the animal protection field since college.
 In 2013, she was honored with the prestigious Animal Rights Hall of Fame award.